We’ll hear about rooting Android Mobiles, but don’t know many details about Android rooting. Rooting can be a lot of fun when you get it right.

 How to Root an Android Mobile Phone?

-So some people ask; do I really have to root my device in order to enjoy it?
+Some people have a question “Do I really have to root my android in order to enjoy it fully?”
 Well, the answer is No.

 The very reason why we used to be so crazy about root was that our device back then used to ship with limited functionality or specifications so we had to root to stretch the device to the limit in order to get much more out of the device.